Hospice Administrator - A Day in the Life

 Required Skills and Knowledge

 While it’s not a universal requirement, almost all hospice administrators will have at least a bachelor’s degree in an area like healthcare administration, business administration, or finance.
-And it’s becoming increasingly common for hospice administrators to pursue graduate education, such as a master of healthcare administration (MHA).
+And it’s becoming increasingly common for hospice administrators to pursue graduate education, such as a master of healthcare administration (MHA) or a related graduate healthcare degree.
 It’s at this stage that hospice administrators learn the intricacies of complex, industry-specific topics like healthcare finance, health law, health informatics, and marketing.
 It’s also possible to concentrate an MHA in specialized topics related to hospice care.